elieduboux/Android-Studio-RDV/README.md

 ## Source :

 ### Code :
-several parts of the code were inspired by the exemples in the lessons.
+Several parts of the code were inspired by the exemples in the lessons.

 ### Icons :
 https://www.flaticon.com/fr/auteurs/gregor-cresnar --> settings icon